fabiana2611/fabiana2611.github.io/_posts/2024/2024-05-11-kubernetes.md

 </center></p>

 <h3 id="rs">ReplicaSet</h3>
-<p style="text-align: justify;"><a href="https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/">ReplicaSet</a> maintain a stable set of replica Pods running at any given time.
-As such, it is often used to guarantee the availability of a specified number of identical Pods.
-Multiple Pods are helpful to ensure high availability and handle loads across the pods (load balancing).
-Even the Pods created, it's possible to scale that number.</p>
+<p style="text-align: justify;"><a href="https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/">ReplicaSet</a> maintain a stable set of replicas running at any given time. it is used to guarantee the availability of a specified number of identical Pods.
+Then, it ensures high availability and handle loads across the pods (load balancing).
+Even the Pods already created, it's possible to scale that number.</p>

 {% highlight ruby %}
 $ kubectl get replicaset